 Typically the ratio of oats to liquid is 1:1.
 So if you use ½ cup of rolled oats, you'd need ½ cup of milk or water.
 But that ratio changes if you add things like cocoa powder, protein powder, or chia seeds.
 These ingredients absorb more liquid and thus make the oats thicker.

 It also depends on the texture you prefer.
 Some people like thicker oats, while others prefer them thinner.
-For this recipe, I used thick yogurt and jam so I upped the water to ⅔ cup.

 How to Make Overnight Oats with Water

 In a medium bowl, combine the rolled oats, water, yogurt, jam, and maple syrup.

 Stir the mixture until everything is well mixed together.

 At this point, you can just cover the bowl and stick it in the fridge, or transfer the mixture to a small glass with a lid.
 Refrigerate overnight.

 In the morning, top with a little bit more jam and fresh berries!
 Sometimes I add walnuts or granola for some crunch.

 - Toppings: Try chopped pecans, walnuts, pistachios, shredded coconut, fresh berries, granola, jam, sliced bananas, nut butter, dried fruit, pepitas, sunflower seeds, cacao nibs, or chocolate chips.
 The toppings are half the fun!

 - Jam: Change the flavor with one simple swap.
 Use any flavor of jam you like.
 Blueberry, strawberry, raspberry, apricot, cherry, or peach are great options.